trayio/falafel/docs/pages/input_schema/input_types.md

 ```

 Notice how this time you get a number, not a string.
-If this was a `type: 'string'` field instead, the connector would have received a string instead.
+If this was a `type: 'string'` field instead, the connector would have received a string.

 ```json
 {